-The Fall season in Gwinnett is full of Fall Festivals, corn mazes (Buford Corn Maze & Corn Dawgs) and various haunted adventures, such as Netherworld Haunted House, listed in the Top 13 Haunted Houses in America.
+With Summer in the rearview mirror, Gwinnett is gearing up for cooler weather, Fall Festivals, corn mazes (Buford Corn Maze & Corn Dawgs) and various haunted adventures, such as Netherworld Haunted House, listed in the Top 13 Haunted Houses in America.

 From the nationally recognized County Parks to the local city parks, you will find an event (or many) each weekend!
 We also have an abundance of great shopping options and various arts performances, highly recognized dining and sporting activities.
 Gwinnett is one of Atlanta's most family-friendly destinations.
 Every weekend, visitors will find something fun, and often free to do!
 Visit the iTunes or Google Play store to download our free "Gwinnett Events" app, so you'll always know what is going on.